Block and unblock adb command

 Block adb command in bulk

-A standardized CSV template is available to select devices in bulk using their IMEIs.
-The maximum number of devices that can be selected in one CSV bulk upload is 10,000.
+You can select devices in bulk by entering their IMEIs or serial numbers into a standardized template.
+The maximum number of devices you can select in one action is 10,000.

 For more information on how to create a properly formatted CSV file for bulk device acceptance, select Instructions for all bulk actions from the bottom left-hand side of the Bulk actions screen.